Terms of Service

 ETHOS ESTATE PLANNING PROVIDES NO FINANCIAL, INVESTMENT, ESTATE PLANNING, LEGAL OR TAX ADVICE.

-You agree that Ethos Estate Planning is not a law firm or an attorney, and does not (i) perform services for you or on your behalf as would be performed by an attorney or (ii) provide you with legal advice or guidance.
-Our products and services are not a substitute for the advice or services of a licensed attorney.
+You acknowledge that Ethos Estate Planning is not a law firm or an attorney, and does not (i) perform services for you or on your behalf as would be performed by an attorney or (ii) provide you with legal advice or guidance.
+Our products and services are not a substitute for the advice or services of a licensed attorney, but provide access to “fill in the blank” materials.
 There exists no attorney-client relationship or privilege between you and us.
 Instead, by using the Services, you are representing yourself in any legal matter you undertake, including any legal matter relating in any manner to your use of the Services.
-Additionally, you agree that Ethos Estate Planning is not a (i) financial planner; (ii) estate planner; (iii) investment advisor; (iv) legal advisor; or (iv) tax advisor.
-Neither Ethos Estate Planning nor the Services provide any financial planning, investment, legal, or tax advice, though Ethos Estate Planning does sell insurance products as addressed below.
+Additionally, you acknowledge that Ethos Estate Planning is not a (i) financial planner; (ii) estate planner; (iii) investment advisor; (iv) legal advisor; (v) accounting firm, or (vi) tax advisor.
+Neither Ethos Estate Planning nor the Services provide any financial planning, investment, legal, accounting, or tax advice.
+Although Ethos Estate Planning does sell “fill in the blank” estate planning products as addressed below, these products are not substitutes for professional advice.
+You should consult your own tax, legal and accounting advisors before making any final decisions.

 In relation to the Services, you are solely responsible and liable for any and all financial, estate, tax, investment or legal decisions you make or related agreements to which you become a party.
+We will not provide any guidance or answer any questions about the potential legal, tax, or accounting issues, implications, or other consequences arising from the use of the “fill in the blank” estate planning documents and other products or materials made available through the Services.
+We also do not review these documents, products or materials for any purpose, substantive or otherwise, or provide any other customized services or guidance, tailored to your situation.
+We provide only generic documentation and general information based on statutes and case law, which are available to the public, which you understand and acknowledge is not specific to your situation.
 You waive all claims against us for all losses, damages, expenses and similar claims that you may incur because of your financial, estate, tax, investment, legal or other similar decisions, and you agree that we shall not be liable for any such losses, damages, expenses or similar claims.

 Eligibility